kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_jobs.md

 When using a [ClusterQueue](/docs/concepts/cluster_queue) with the `StrictFIFO` [`queueingStrategy`](/docs/concepts/cluster_queue/#queueing-strategy), Kueue only attempts to admit the head of each ClusterQueue.
-As a result, if Kueue didn't attempt to admit a Workload, the Workload status would not contain any condition.
+As a result, if Kueue didn't attempt to admit a Workload, the Workload status might not contain any condition.

 ### Misconfigured LocalQueues or ClusterQueues